zgreen/chat.once/README.md

 - All chat messages are encrypted using [js-nacl](https://github.com/tonyg/js-nacl).
 - Encrypted messages are stored in [Google Firebase](https://firebase.google.com/).
-  -Any user may destroy their current chat at any time.
+- Any user may destroy their current chat at any time.
 This erases the entire chat.
 - All chats are destroyed within one hour of their creation.
 - This software is covered by the [MIT License](LICENSE).